Victim Advocacy Center

 A mediation can only occur if all parties voluntarily decide (without coercion) and are willing to engage in mediation.
 Mediation does not eliminate a victim’s right to file a complaint for either a criminal or administrative investigation, nor the right to consult an attorney.

-For more information on resolutions through either the disciplinary process and/or mediation, you may also contact the Care & Community Standards Office, F-107, 609-626-3585, or complete the request form found on the Care & Community Standards website.
+For more information on resolutions through either the disciplinary process and/or mediation, you may also contact the Office of Student Conduct.
 Questions that involve employees can also be directed to the Office of Human Resources, J115, 609-652-4384.

-You are entitled to all available supportive measures, whether you choose to involve law enforcement or have a school investigation and regardless of who you choose to tell.
+You are entitled to all available support, whether you choose to involve law enforcement or have a school investigation and regardless of who you choose to tell.

-All supportive measures will be kept confidential, as long as it does not limit the University’s ability to provide them.
+All support will be kept confidential, as long as it does not limit the University’s ability to provide them.
 If the University is required to share information to make an accommodation, you will be notified of why, what information and to whom, prior to the sharing.